 This seems to be one of many so called “new revelations” in the body of Christ, taught by sincere ministers of God.
 Churches seem to be hungry for change and more salvation results.
 But it is THE GOSPEL which is the power of God!
-Though I believe that in Christ I also have authority to stand against any strongman coming on my path, I cannot see any scriptural confirmation for the practice of trying to find an enemy over an area.
+Though I believe that in Christ I also have authority to stand against any strongman coming on my path, I cannot see any scriptural confirmation for the practice of trying to find an enemy over a particular area.
 When this new ministry does away with a strongman over an area, the danger is that he might return and take 7 more evil spirits with him.
-I seem to stand so alone in this.
+I seem to stand alone in this.
 Am I wrong?

 Some, to be sure, are preaching Christ even from envy and strife, but some also from good will; the latter do it out of love, knowing that I am appointed for the defense of the gospel; the former proclaim Christ out of selfish ambition, rather than from pure motives, thinking to cause me distress in my imprisonment.
 What then?
-Only that in every way, whether in pretense or in truth, Christ is proclaimed; and in this I rejoice, yes, and I will rejoice.
-(NASB) Philippians 1:15-18
+Only that in every way, whether in pretense or in truth, Christ is proclaimed; and in this I rejoice.
+Yes, and I will rejoice.
+Philippians 1:15-18 (NASB)

 Yet in the same manner these men . . .
 Revile angelic majesties.
 But Michael the archangel, when he disputed with the devil and argued about the body of Moses, did not dare pronounce against him a railing judgment, but said, “The Lord rebuke you.”
-(NASB) Jude 8-9
+Jude 8-9 (NASB)

 Submit therefore to God.
 Resist the devil and he will flee from you.
 Draw near to God and He will draw near to you.
-(NASB) James 4:7-8
+James 4:7-8 (NASB)

-The Holy Spirit does not encourage us to seek out conflict with demons – but to resist them.
-The concept of seeking out the demon’s identity over an area is not found in scripture.
-While it is true that certain demons have authority in a geographical area, God has not called us to engage in “spiritual hand-to-hand combat.”
-For example, in Daniel 10 an angel was sent to speak with Daniel, the prophet, but the angel was not able to get to Daniel because of a demon called the prince of Persia.
+Second, the concept of seeking out the demon’s identity over an area is not found in Scripture.
+While it is true that certain demons have authority in a geographical area (Daniel 10:13, 20-21), God has not called us to engage in “spiritual hand-to-hand combat.”
+For example, in Daniel 10 an angel was sent to speak with the prophet Daniel, but the angel was not able to get to Daniel because of a demon called the prince of Persia.
 So a chief angel from heaven named Michael had to come and help the less powerful angel.
 After the angel’s conversation with Daniel, he had the following to say,

 Then he said, “Do you understand why I came to you?
 But I shall now return to fight against the prince of Persia; so I am going forth, and behold, the prince of Greece is about to come.
 However, I will tell you what is inscribed in the writing of truth.
 Yet there is no one who stands firmly with me against these forces except Michael your prince.
 (NASB) Daniel 10:20-21

 Then the disciples came to Jesus privately and said, “Why could we not cast it out?”
 And He *said to them, “Because of the littleness of your faith; for truly I say to you, if you have faith as a mustard seed, you shall say to this mountain, ‘Move from here to there,’ and it shall move; and nothing shall be impossible to you.
 “But this kind does not go out except by prayer and fasting.”
-(NASB) Matthew 17:9-21
+Matthew 17:19-21 (NASB)